fenago/data-science/lab_guides/Lab_1.md

 print(var6[0])
 print(var6[2])
 ```
-Note

-In Python, all indexes start at `0`.

-Python provides an API to access a range of items using the
-`:` operator.
-You just need to specify the starting index on
-the left side of the operator and the ending index on the right side.
-The ending index is always excluded from the range.
-So, if you want to
-get the first three items (index 0 to 2), you should do as follows:
+If you want to get the first three items (index 0 to 2), you should do as follows:

 ```
 print(var6[0:3])